Using EPS identifiers to look-up prescriptions

 (6) Dispense/Claim Form UUID* Generated when pharmacy team sends the overall prescription claim notification.
 Where claim amend feature used this will be regenerated.

-(7) Dispense/Claim Supplied Line Item UUID* This ID is used within the Pricing Authority’s Transparency Portal**.
+(7) Dispense/Claim Supplied Line Item UUID* This ID is used within the Prescription item report (PIR) **.
 Speak to your system supplier about whether they will soon allow search by the Transparency Portal EPS ID if they do not already.

 EPS references-04-BSA